 Many practice folk Islam, that is, animism with a veneer of Sunni Islam.
 The remainder are Sunni Muslims.
 They also engage in Sufiism, a mystic form of Islam.

 Most of the Runga accepted Islam around the seventeenth century.
 Today, the majority of the Runga in the Central African Republic are Sunni Muslims, with the rest practicing animism (belief than objects and forces in nature have spirits).

 According to Islam, Allah is viewed as the sole creator and restorer of the world.
 Muslims teach that man's purpose is to submit to the will of Allah as revealed through the Koran, their holy book.
 They believe that Allah revealed the messages of the Koran to the prophet Mohammed.

-Mysticism plays a large role in Muslim life.
-Through Sufism, Muslims seek the truth of divine life and knowledge through a personal experience with Allah.
+Mysticism plays a large role in Sufi Muslim life.
+Sufi Muslims seek the truth of divine life and knowledge through a personal experience with Allah.
 This is achieved by repentance, meditation, spiritual changes, and ritual prayers.

 Muslims are expected to follow certain moral standards.
 For example, marriages are strongly encouraged; children are to treat their mothers with tenderness; and chastity in women is of prime importance.